 Data analysis can also be used in risk and claim assessment and fraud detection, providing companies with long-term benefits.

 Insurance companies were initially slow to embrace digitalization but have finally realized that it is vital if they want to stay competitive with insurtech disruptors.
 Here are a few things to keep in mind if you are thinking of starting the process.

 Filling out paper forms, keeping documentation updated, and looking up specific information are just a few examples of where employees might be losing time on mundane and repetitive tasks.
 That’s where AI comes in handy.

 “Look at processes where there are a lot of small, repetitive, simple tasks that take a lot of time and that need a lot of people.
-Those are good starting points to think about automation through machine learning,” recommends Paweł Jarmołkowicz, Netguru’s Machine Learning Engineering Manager.
+Those are good starting points to think about automation through machine learning,” recommends Paweł Jarmołkowicz, Netguru’s Consulting Director.

 It might be daunting to think of digital transformation as one huge block that you have to move to get your company to the next level.
 Instead, divide the process into smaller tasks.
 Define clear and short-term objectives which you can promptly act on.

 Wenling Yao, Head of Business Intelligence at Clark, who was one of the experts at Netguru’s Disruption Talks, an event focused on AI in the insurance industry, advises, “Always start from the business side and start with ‘why?’.
 What kind of business KPIs are we trying to address?”

 Once that is clear, you can start thinking about what digital tools you will need to get there.